-ABOUT THE FACULTY OF NURSING AND MIDWIFERY
+ABOUT THE FACULTY

-Since 1974, the Faculty has provided education programmes to meet the needs of nurses and midwives working in clinical, education, management and research roles.
+Since 1974, the RCSI Faculty has provided education programmes to meet the needs of nurses and midwives working in clinical, education, management and research roles.

-We believe that professional practice is underpinned by continuing professional development (CPD), which is associated with the provision of safe, evidence-based care.
+The Faculty Board believes that professional practice is underpinned by continuing professional development (CPD), which is associated with the provision of safe, evidence-based care.